djm4686/ismokey/README.md

     interval_days = the number of days until you want to have quit

-    awake_time = the time you spend NOT sleeping
+    awake_time = the time you spend NOT sleeping in hours, each day

     wake = the hour that you wake up (int)